Cultural

 Just outside Cusco is an amazing farm with a collection of the Camelid family which is made of seven main species.
 Yes, this is the camel family, four are found in South America and the other 3 are only found in Asia.
 The four species in Peru include the Llama, Alpaca, Guanos and the Vicuna which is the National Animal of Peru.

 Inside the farm, you get to pet, feed and take pictures with these weird and wonderful animals.
 Going through the center, you can watch the ladies in their traditional garments weaving different things, using wool from the camelids.
 You also get to experience the natural way in which they dye the wool, using roots and indigenous plants.
 At the exit, there is a museum with a souvenir shop.
-You can buy the most authentic alpaca garments and if your budget allows, the more luxurious and protected Vicuna creations.
+You can buy the most authentic alpaca garments and if your budget allows, the more luxurious Vicuna creations.
 The Vicuna has the softest material, it feels lush and luxurious.

 The salt mines of Salineras gives you a taste of an age-old tradition, that has no changed for many generations.
 The people in this community have been harvesting salt for many years.
 It’s a rich custom and tradition that has passed saltpans from one generation to the next.
 This has been their main source of income and they have exclusive rights to these mines.
 Salineras is one of the very few salt mines thats left in the world to have not switched to more modern techniques.

 The Incas created a natural greenhouse to test the optimal growing temperature for their crops.
-The locals were still using it for growing their crops, until the 1970s when it was recently reserved and protected for tourism.
+The locals were still using it for growing their crops, until the 1970s when it was reserved and protected for tourism.
 The town of Moray is surprisingly flat, compared to the hilly parts of the Sacred Valley.
 It’s also much warmer, which could have made food storage difficult.
 When you drive towards Ollantaytambo, you notice on the outskirts of the town, how they are trying to preserve this old age tradition and still farm on different levels of the mountain sides.

 Try this tour to experience the Sacred Valley: Luxury Sacred Valley Tour.